Albuquerque Mountain Rescue Council

 • Be in good physical condition.

-• Have the appropriate equipment and skills to be self sufficient in the mountains for at least 72 hours in all seasons.
+• Have the appropriate equipment and skills to be self-sufficient in the mountains for at least 72 hours in all seasons.

 • Have your own personal safety & technical rescue gear